Harashima: Professional wrestling career

-Dramatic Dream Team / DDT Pro-Wrestling (2001–present)
+Dramatic Dream Team/DDT Pro-Wrestling (2001–present)

 Hero!
 (2001–2005)

 After training in the Dramatic Dream Team dojo, Harashima made his professional wrestling debut in early 2001 as Konica Man and later became Hero! (stylised in all capital letters).
 Hero! challenged Asian Cougar for the Ironman Heavymetalweight Championship on several occasions in late 2001 but was unable to defeat him.
 Continuing in 2002, Hero! mainly worked on the under-card, often teaming with fellow masked wrestler Konica Man #2.
 On April 25, Konica Man #2, in storyline poisoned by Poison Sawada Julie, turned on Hero!, unmasked and renamed himself Toguro Habukage.
 The two men feuded, with Hero! attempting to remind his former partner who he truly was, culminating in a main event singles match on August 1 which Hero! won.
 On August 10, Hero! took on the man who poisoned his friend, Poison Sawada Julie, but lost.
 The storyline concluded in January 2003, when Hero!, supposedly on a business trip to Hong Kong, found Habukage disoriented and unable to remember anything from his past.
-On January 4, Hero! and the returning Habukage, now working under the name Kudo, defeated Takashi Sasaki and Tanomusaku Toba.
+On January 4, Hero! and the returning Habukage, now working under the name Kudo, defeated Takashi Sasaki and Thanomsak Toba.
 On June 15, 2003, Hero! won the Ironman Heavymetalweight Championship from O.K.
-Revolution and lost it to Shouichi Ichimiya during a tag match on July 24.
+Revolution and lost it to Shoichi Ichimiya during a tag match on July 24.

 On December 29, the Hero! and Kudo ended the year by defeating Seiya Morohashi and Tomohiko Hashimoto, and Mikami and Onryo in a three-way Tables, Ladders, and Chairs match to win the KO-D Tag Team Championship.
 They went on to lose the KO-D Tag Team Championship to Gentaro and Takashi Sasaki on February 11, 2004.
-In May, Hero! entered the 2004 King of DDT tournament, beating one of the promotions' top stars Sanshiro Takagi to make it to the finals, before losing to Poison Sawada Julie.
-Hero! quickly bounced back in Big Japan Pro Wrestling, winning a One Night Six Man Tag Tournament with Jaki Numazawa and Super-X on June 13.
+In May, Hero! entered the 2004 King of DDT tournament, beating one of the promotions' founder and top stars Sanshiro Takagi to make it to the finals, before losing to Poison Sawada Julie.
+Hero! quickly bounced back in Big Japan Pro Wrestling (BJW), winning a One Night Six Man Tag Tournament with Jaki Numazawa and Super-X on June 13.
 Back in DDT, Hero! and Kudo took part in the 2004 KO-D Tag League, eventually defeating Danshoku Dino and Glenn "Q" Spectre on September 30 to not only win the tournament, but to also regain the KO-D Tag Team Championship.
-However, Kudo's and Hero's second reign lasted just a month, before they were defeated by Seiya Morohashi and Tanomusaku Toba on November 2.
-On November 8, Kudo debuted for New Japan Pro-Wrestling, teaming with Kudo to defeat Kota Ibushi and Seiya Morohashi.
+However, Kudo's and Hero's second reign lasted just a month, before they were defeated by Seiya Morohashi and Thanomsak Toba on November 2.
+On November 8, Hero! debuted for New Japan Pro-Wrestling (NJPW), teaming with Kudo to defeat Kota Ibushi and Seiya Morohashi.

 In 2005, Hero! turned heel, becoming Darkside Hero!, and aligned himself with Toru Owashi and Shogo Takagi.
-On August 7, Darkside Hero! and Owashi defeated Seiya Morohashi and Tanamusaku Toba to win the KO-D Tag Team Championship, and lost the title's to Daichi Kakimoto and Kota Ibushi on November 23.
+On August 7, Darkside Hero! and Owashi defeated Seiya Morohashi and Thanomsak Toba to win the KO-D Tag Team Championship, and lost the title's to Daichi Kakimoto and Kota Ibushi on November 23.